silhavyj/KIV-FJP-compiler/README.md

 make clean
 ```

-This will erase all files what were created upon successful compilation.
+This will erase all files that were created upon successful compilation.
 Furthermore, it will also delete all files created by the application itself (if run with the `--debug` option).

 ### Execution